reasonml/reasonml.github.io/src/pages/community/blog.md

 We believe in iterating on/alongside product teams in order to create the best infra.
 The product teams' and open source folks' feedback has changed our strategy a few times, for the better.
 As of today, Reason and BuckleScript are also deployed on a WhatsApp internal tool, Instagram Web (small scale), plus some critical Ads internal tools.
 We'll be working closely with these teams over the next year.

-A big thanks to the Messenger, Ads, WhatsApp and Instagram team members, to Hongbo (BuckleScript author) and to the OCaml community; and of course, to all of you folks in the community to being with us all this time.
+A big thanks to the Messenger, Ads, WhatsApp and Instagram team members, to Hongbo (BuckleScript author) and to the OCaml community (really, 50% Reason means 50% OCaml.
+We're nothing without them); and of course, to all of you folks in the community to being with us all this time.
 The best is yet to come.

+We've successfully onboarded regular JavaScript folks to Reason; in the most extreme case, an intern with no JS knowledge was able to ship ReasonReact code in production (and made 0 bug while doing so).
+Give your own team a try! =)

 See you soon!